splunk/splunk-operator/docs/Examples.md

 splunk-operator-7c5599546c-wt4xl              1/1     Running   0          14h
 ```

-#### Another Cluster Master example
+#### Another Cluster Manager example
-Having a separate CR for cluster master allows you to define parameters differently than the indexers, such as storage capacity and the storage class used by persistent volumes.
+Having a separate CR for cluster manager allows you to define parameters differently than the indexers, such as storage capacity and the storage class used by persistent volumes.

 ```yaml
 cat <<EOF | kubectl apply -f -